Gas-fired combined-cycle power plant

 C4GT sought the Virginia State Corporation Commission’s (SSC) permission for the development and operation of the power plant in September 2016.
 SSC approved a certificate of public convenience and necessity for the project in May 2017.

-C4GT secured all regulatory permissions and licenses required for the Charles City power project by the end of 2018.
+C4GT secured all regulatory permissions and licences required for the Charles City power project by the end of 2018.

 NOVI Energy developed the initial design and concept layouts of the plant.
-In addition, it developed site-specific technical parameters, as well as the financial pro forma for the project, with inputs from key players in the power generating equipment manufacturing industry.
+It also developed site-specific technical parameters and the financial pro forma for the project, with input from key players in the power generating equipment manufacturing industry.

-Charles City combined-cycle power plant will be developed on an 88ha site near Roxbury Industrial Park, approximately a mile away from Chickahominy substation of Dominion Virginia Power.
+The Charles City combined-cycle power plant will be developed on an 88ha site near Roxbury Industrial Park, approximately a mile away from the Chickahominy substation of Dominion Virginia Power.

-The site has direct access to the state highway, electric transmission lines, as well as a refined liquids line.
+The site has direct access to the state highway, electric transmission lines and a refined liquids line.

-Equipped with two GE 7HA.02 gas turbines, the combined-cycle plant will have a steam turbine and two heat recovery steam generators (HRSG).
-Nominal power generation capacity of each 7HA.02 gas turbine will be 384MW, while steam generated by the HRSGs will be utilised by the steam turbine for additional power generation.
+Equipped with two General Electric (GE) 7HA.02 gas turbines, the combined-cycle plant will have a steam turbine and two heat recovery steam generators (HRSG).
+Nominal power generation capacity of each 7HA.02 gas turbine will be 384MW while steam generated by the HRSGs will be utilised by the steam turbine for additional power generation.

-The gas-fired power facility will also feature two cooling towers, a gas storage facility, control and electrical building, and other associated infrastructure.
+The gas-fired power facility will also feature two cooling towers, a gas storage facility, control and electrical buildings, as well as other associated infrastructure.